 PUBG on PS4 is here!
 It features all three maps to date - Sanhok, Erangel and Miramar.
 That's not all though: we've made a start on breaking down the PUBG snow map Vikendi's best start locations, and if you're after some broader advice, our list of PUBG tips and tricks, PUBG weapon damage stats and the best weapons and best PUBG loot locations can help.

 As you can see there's no dancing Emote, and no dab, which us grumpy old farts will be glad to hear - you don't want any of those pesky kids coming along and spoiling the game with their "fun", do you!

-You can read more on what's coming next to Xbox and PC versions of the game in our guide to the PUBG Xbox and PC Roadmaps, if you're keen for more.
+Otherwise, no that Emotes have finally hit Xbox's version of PUBG, here's a big list of coming next to Xbox and PC versions of the game in our guide to the PUBG Xbox and PC Roadmaps, if you're keen for more.